Track and Wrestling moved; Modifications and new rules applied to all other sports: Winter Sports Season approved

 It was announced that the start of those three sports will be pushed back to December 14th for tryouts and games most likely not starting until after the New Year.

-The Fall Season 2 in Tewksbury will consist of football, fall cheerleading, swimming, indoor track and unified basketball, whereas at Shawsheen Tech, it'll be football, football cheerleading and volleyball.
+The Fall Season 2 in Wilmington will consist of football, fall cheerleading, volleyball and indoor track, whereas at Shawsheen Tech, it'll be football, fall cheerleading and volleyball.

-Finally in the meeting, it was announced that wrestling has been moved to the spring season with the hopes of outdoor meets and matches.
-Should that happen, the spring season at both TMHS and Shawsheen will consist of baseball/softball, lacrosse, tennis, outdoor track and now wrestling.
+Finally during the meeting, it was announced that wrestling was moved to the spring season with the hopes of having outdoor meets and matches.
+Should that happen, the spring season at both WHS and Shawsheen will consist of baseball/softball, lacrosse, tennis, outdoor track and now wrestling.

-Tewksbury Memorial High School Athletic Director Ron Drouin was asked to offer his thoughts on what transpired at the lengthy meeting.
+Wilmington High's first-year Athletic Director Mia Muzio was asked on Saturday during the soccer and field hockey games her thoughts.
+She first pointed out that for Wilmington and the rest of the Middlesex League, more information will be provided once the ML Athletic Directors Meet on Tuesday, the day that the Town Crier went to print.

-"They moved the start state to December 14th and clearly that was to buy ten to fourteen days after Thanksgiving with some expected social gatherings," he said.
-"They are trying to get that 14-day period in there in case anyone did get sick, they could go through that quarantine process.
+"It was definitely a positive outcome and being able to play at least a number of sports during the winter season is better than anything that we could have hoped for," she said.
+"There were some concerns going in (to Friday's meeting) but with all of the modifications, and I still need to read through a couple of pages of the basketball one, but getting the kids out there, getting them to be able to play and practice and have something where they are not cooped up inside is really the only important thing right now.

 On the MIAA.net website, the modifications for each sport are listed.
 In the fall season, the changes were drastic especially with soccer and field hockey.
 In soccer, heading the ball, throw-ins and typical corner kicks were eliminated and in field hockey, play went from 11-on-11 to 7-on-7 with corners also eliminated.